Aliens Exist: Legacy

 The song has been further examined in the wake of DeLonge's lifelong pursuit of UFOs.

 "Aliens Exist" has been fondly remembered as a classic standout from the band's breakthrough album.
 The song's place has been examined within American pop culture's fascination with aliens, alongside E.T. and The X-Files.
 For the band's part, they embraced the image, emblazoning cartoon space aliens on T-shirts and passing out inflatable aliens at concerts.
 DeLonge continued to explore alien phenomena in his work with his band Angels & Airwaves, which he started in 2005; songs like "The Flight of Apollo" and "Valkyrie Missile" reference these topics.
-Machine Gun Kelly's 2020 single "Concert for Aliens" was considered evocative of DeLonge's earlier work.
+Machine Gun Kelly's 2020 single "Concert for Aliens" was considered directly evocative of the song.

 The song has been frequently referenced and viewed through a different lens in the wake of DeLonge's continued investigation of UFOs, and his succession to becoming one of the country's most famous researchers.
 After many years of exploring the concepts through other endeavors, DeLonge co-founded a company, To the Stars, with several senior government and intelligence officials, focusing on aerospace, science, as well as entertainment.
 In 2017, the company released leaked footage, in partnership with the New York Times of unidentified aerial phenomena that the Pentagon later confirmed as real; these efforts were viewed as legitimizing DeLonge's longtime pursuit.
 This prompted the Pentagon to formally establish interest in studying UFOs.

 In a feature for The Fader titled after the song, columnist Kelsey McKinney recounts DeLonge's journey from crackpot to academic:

 He used to sound crazy.
 Here was a dude in a beanie, his left arm inked from wrist to somewhere beneath his graphic tee, best known as the former co-frontman of the rock band Blink-182.
 In interviews, the words coming out of his mouth made less sense than the 40 "na"s strung together in the chorus of "All the Small Things".
 This would have been fine — a creative mind susceptible to wild ideas is hardly unique.
 Except Tom DeLonge didn’t just have a passing interest or affinity; he was planning a crusade.